GoogleChrome/web.dev/src/site/content/en/blog/contact-picker/index.md

 ### Planning to use the API?

 Are you planning to use the Contact Picker API?
-Your public support helps us prioritize features, and shows other browser vendors how critical it is to support them.
+Your public support helps the Chrome team prioritize features, and shows other browser vendors how critical it is to support them.